jjjuulliiaann/sanity-nuxt-2-starter/README.md

 ## Web: Nuxt 2 Frontend

-For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).
+For detailed explanation on how things work, check out the Nuxt [documentation](https://nuxtjs.org).

 ### Environment variables